|

 Company.

-these speculative run-ups in the value of tulip bulbs or 'stock' was caused
+three of these speculative run-ups in the value of tulip bulbs or 'stock' was

-betting on Germany winning the Thirty Years War while both the South Sea and
+from betting on Germany winning the Thirty Years War while both the South Sea

 primarily to the expenses involved in the War of Spanish Succession.